 Sciatica is generated from irritation to the nerves in the lower back.
 It radiates down the glutes, into the back of the leg, past the back of the knee, and can sometimes be felt in the foot.
-True sciatic pain can be caused by disc bulges, herniations, bone spurs, or pinched nerves.
-There are several other conditions that can mimic sciatic pain but aren’t related to sciatica.
-This can cause problems with properly addressing and treating sciatic-like symptoms.
+This pain is considered a symptom of an underlying condition, typically caused by disc herniations, bones spurs, or other problems that put pressure on the sciatic nerve.

 Injuries That Cause Sciatic Pain

-Some injuries and conditions that can mimic sciatica include low back strains, piriformis syndrome, IT band issues, and a good old-fashioned hamstring muscle pull.
-Not only can these issues cause sciatic-like symptoms, but they can also compound each other.
-How can these conditions so easily impersonate sciatica?
-Any part of your body that lays next to the sciatic nerve can influence the sciatic nerve.
+Specific injuries and conditions that can cause sciatica include low back strains, piriformis syndrome, IT band injuries, and a good old-fashioned hamstring muscle pull.
+Not only can these issues cause sciatica, but they can also compound each other.

-Here are a few big bad red flags to watch out for if you think you might have sciatica.
-If you start losing power in your leg, finding it hard to pick up your foot or start having poor control of your bowel or bladder, don’t hesitate to contact your primary care provider.
+There are a few red flags to watch out for if you’re struggling with sciatica.
+If you lose power in your leg, have trouble picking up your foot, or have poor control over your bowel or bladder, don’t hesitate to contact your primary care provider.

 Exercises for Sciatic Pain Relief